 Confocal microscopy is now the standard for optical images in journal publications.
 The Microscopy Core facility offers the systems and training needed to generate the sharpest images from the widest range of samples and staining techniques.

-Plant Transformation Research Core
+Plant Transformation Research Center

 A state-of-the-art facility helps UCR researchers who are investigating genes important in metabolic, physiological and developmental processes.
 We have experience in working with in vitro plant tissue culture and micropropagation, molecular biology and plant genetic transformation techniques.